← Back to docs

 Receiving Configuration (Inbound)

-To receive and process incoming emails, configure MX records:
+To receive and process incoming emails with Postscale, configure MX records:

 MX Records

-Add these MX records to route incoming emails to Postscale:
+Add this MX record to route incoming emails to Postscale:

 Type: MX